tryretool/retool-app-exchange/applets/twilio-conversations/docs/retool-setup.md

 3. Name the resource "Twilio Conversations API".
 4. Specify your Twilio API Key SID as the value of `Account SID` and your Twilio API Key Secret as the value of `Auth Token`.
     - These credentials were created in Step 2 of the [Twilio Setup](twilio-setup.md).
+    - The current version the Twilio resource doesn't correctly validate API Keys, so the "test connection" button won't work on the Resource configuration screen.
 5. Save your changes.

 ## 3. Download the Retool app code